-So you've won the ticket lottery and you're headed to Augusta, Ga., this April for the 2017 Masters Tournament.
+So you've won the ticket lottery and you're headed to Augusta for the Masters Tournament.

 First off, congratulations!
 You are in for a bucket-list experience.